Skip to main content

 Screenshot showing this step in the GUI.

-1. After you log into Amazon FSx for ONTAP, review your database storage information (such as database volumes).
+1. After you log into Amazon FSx ONTAP, review your database storage information (such as database volumes).

 Screenshot showing this step in the GUI.